-In contrast to the stone temple structures, Egyptian enclosure walls were always built of mudbrick.
+Interestingly, in contrast to the stone temple structures, Egyptian enclosure walls were always built of mudbrick.

 Outside the front gate is a mammisi, or birth chapel.
 These structures became commonplace at temples from the Late Period onward, and they were dedicated to the divine birth of the king.

-Here two kings are mentioned: Ptolemy VIII (r.
+Here, two kings are mentioned: Ptolemy VIII (r.
 170-116 BC) and Ptolemy IX (r.
 116-107 BC).

 This pylon features the typical smiting scenes which symbolized the triumph of light over darkness.
-And uniquely, by the doorway, are two large granite statue of Horus in falcon form.
+And uniquely, by the doorway, are two large granite statues of Horus in falcon form.
 But as we’ll see shortly, there’s an even more impressive pair within the courtyard.

 This is the only fully intact front courtyard in Egypt.
 It’s flanked by 32 floral columns which were typical of the Ptolemaic era.
 The reliefs on the walls show the king making offerings to the gods.
 And in the center of the court, there would’ve once been a sacrificial altar.

 But the real highlights here are the granite Horus statues near the doorway.
-They show Horus wearing the dual crown of Upper and Lower Egypt.
+They depict Horus wearing the dual crown of Upper and Lower Egypt.
 Not only did Horus rule over Egypt in popular mythological tales, but he was even listed as an early ruler in multiple historical kings lists!